 By deciding to stay in the stands at the Etihad Stadium after the 9th minute as a form of protest against the Premier League, many Leicester fans missed the chance to witness their team's first goal.
-In the first attack of the match in the 2nd minute, Savinho made a precise cross for Jack Grealish to tap the ball into the net from close range, opening the score.
+In the first attack of the match in the 2nd minute, Savinho made a precise cross inside for Jack Grealish to tap the ball into the goal, opening the score.

 Jack Grealish shines in Erling Haaland's absence

-Jack Grealish, Savinho, Jeremy Doku and Nico O'Reilly were the four players who were replaced by manager Pep Guardiola – who was also absent from the technical area due to suspension – from the FA Cup quarter-final against Bournemouth a few days ago.
-All four players lived up to their manager's trust, making important contributions to the 2-0 victory at the Etihad.
+Jack Grealish, Savinho, Jeremy Doku and Nico O'Reilly were the four players who were replaced by manager Pep Guardiola – who was also absent from the technical area due to suspension – compared to the match against Bournemouth a few days ago in the FA Cup quarter-finals.
+All four players lived up to their manager's trust, making important contributions to the 2-0 victory at the Etihad Stadium.

-Omar Marmoush scores his 6th goal since joining Man City
+Omar Marmoush scores his sixth goal since joining Man City

-Man City need to win to overcome crisis
+Man City need to win to overcome the crisis

 Man City accelerates to race for top 4